From recruiting the right people to ensuring teams have the systems they need to be productive, HR is critical to achieving business objectives.

 2. Managing change and driving end-user adoption

-Resistance to change is relatively common when it comes to technology.
+Resistance to change is relatively common in technology.
 Employees are accustomed to a particular way of doing things and will be apprehensive about learning new tools and digital workflows.
 Prioritizing change management efforts and providing clear communication and high-quality training programs can promote successful adoption.

 3. Enabling end-users with contextual support